Music

 Curriculum intent

-Our intention, is to empower students’ love for music and performing, encouraging creativity, critical thinking and collaboration.
-Students achieve this through the study of a diverse range of musical topics and skills.
+Our intention is to empower students’ love for music, drama and performing, encouraging creativity, critical thinking and collaboration.
+Students achieve this through the study of a diverse range of topics and skills across music and drama.

-Through the study of music, students will build resilience and independence allowing them to become confident members of society and the music industry.
+Through study in performing arts students will build resilience and independence allowing them to become confident members of society and the performing arts industry.

 KS3